 I started writing a blog about my own journey through the breast reconstruction process.
 I became actively engaged in the breast cancer and breast reconstruction Social Media community.
 I began to push the word out to women and men who were not given the same information I was about options for breast reconstruction.
 Many had no idea of the intricacies and details it took to have successful breast reconstruction whether they chose implants or autologous.
 I raised awareness about the Breast Cancer Patient Education Act that was reintroduced on the House floor in May of 2014.
 The bill was passed into law in December of 2015 to help educate more patients about their options for breast reconstruction after mastectomy.
 But I knew there was work to be done.

 I opened a Facebook group in June of 2015 and it’s almost as if the flood gates opened.
 Just by word of mouth more and more patients found the closed/private group I administered to support these patients going through mastectomy and wanting to rebuild their lives after breast cancer.
 My Social Media accounts began growing through outreach and communicating with professionals in the community who were passionate about sharing evidence-based information about breast reconstruction.
 I surrounded myself with these individuals to give credibility to the information I was sharing with patients.

 What started with a blog became the inspiration for opening the non-profit DiepCfoundation.org.
 I realize that until a cure for breast cancer is found, there will always be a need to educate and inform others about their options for breast reconstruction after mastectomy.
-This community includes breast cancer patients, both women and men, and BRCA gene carriers who are seeking that support.
-DiepCfoundation will provide those resources, evidenced based information and support needed to assist those on their own Journey to rebuild their lives after mastectomy.
+This community includes breast cancer patients, both women and men, and those who carry various gene mutations that put them at high risk of getting breast cancer.
+These are the women and men the Foundation supports.
+DiepCfoundation will provide those resources, evidenced based information, and support needed to assist those on their own Journey to rebuild their lives after mastectomy.

 Continuing the Journey ~